 NFB-NEWSLINE offers over 40 magazines, ranging from the Arts, Science, Health and Fitness, Pop Culture and National and International news.
 This also includes special local channels to distribute announcements of specific interest to the blind.
 Contact OLBPH in order to sign up for Newsline.

 Oklahoma Telephone Reader

 The Oklahoma Telephone Reader (OTR) is an on-demand dial-up information service.
-OTR takes the place of and is similar to its predecessor the Older Blind Telephone Information Line.
-One big difference is this new system is owned and operated by the OLBPH.
-This will allow us, as the service evolves, to provide more available programming both current and stored for easy listener access.
-Seven days a week volunteers record articles from “The Oklahoman,” “Tulsa World” and other publications on to the OTR system.
+OTR is owned and operated by the OLBPH.
+This allows us to provide more available programming both current and stored for easy listener access.
+Seven days a week, volunteers record articles from “The Oklahoman,” “Tulsa World” and other publications on to the OTR system.
 These recordings become digital files accessible through the telephone to OLBPH patrons who are signed up for the service.

 If you would like to volunteer for OTR, please call 405-522-0518.

 Learn more about OTR, read the brochure